googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the folder mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
    > **MappingNotFoundException** : Mapping for the local path provided is not found.
-Provide a Folder to be Mapped to the `localPath`
+Provide a mapping for the `localPath`

 ## Delete File API